 If you notice one or several of the signs described above, start with establishing a comprehensive clinical diagnosis.
 A relative should be present in case the patient is unable to express or answer questions themselves.
 Additional examination will be carried out: glycemia, hepatic and renal check-up, lung x-ray, mental state check-up, etc. The patient will be asked various questions: do they mix up day and night?
 Do they stay awake during their usual sleeping hours?
 Do they have diabetes?

 How can you help a confused person?

 A person experiencing confusion shouldn’t stay on his/her own.
 In certain situations of extreme confusion, the person could leave without knowing where they are going.
 It is specifically for those cases that Weenect has designed devices that allow you to track the elderly person’s exact position, with a GPS chip.
 If you want to be helpful, stay calm and focused.
 Start by asking the person what day it is, the exact place where you are, any precise and factual question concerning time and space.
-When you observe that the person doesn’t reply, seems confused, or shows more serious symptoms, call an emergency number and ask for medical care.It is important to give special attention to an elderly person that seems confused and make sure that… Click To Tweet
+When you observe that the person doesn’t reply, seems confused, or shows more serious symptoms, call an emergency number and ask for medical care.It is important to give special attention to an elderly person that seems confused and make sure that you know where he/she is at anytime.
+Click To Tweet